What are the chances of my child having arthritis?

 Most forms of

 osteoarthritis aren’t usually passed on from parent to child.
-Other factors (such as age, joint injury or being overweight) play a more important part.
+Other factors – such as age, joint injury, being overweight and certain occupations involving heavy labour – play a more important part.

 One common form of osteoarthritis that does run strongly in families is